bohanyang/debi/README.md

 ### All Options

  - `-c US` Debian Installer Country
- - `-fqdn localhost` FQDN including hostname and domain
+ - `-fqdn localhost.localdomain` FQDN including hostname and domain
  - `-proto https` Transport protocol for archive mirror only but not security repository (`http`, `https`, `ftp`)
  - `-host dpvctowv9b08b.cloudfront.net` Host for archive mirror only but not security repository
  - `-dir /debian` Directory path relative to root of the mirror